MichaelRiess/robot/Readme.md

 #### What type of API should I provide?

 * The examples hint towards a CLI (command line interface), given that a String of commands is the input, and another String is the output.
-However, as I discuss in a following item, the requirements define no such strings/inputs/syntax for other inputs like the language configuration or the rooms themselves.
+However, as I discuss in a following chapter, the requirements define no such strings/inputs/syntax for other inputs like the language configuration or the rooms themselves.
-* Therefore I decided to provide a rudimentary CLI which works for running command strings as specified, but with "unbounded" rooms which just have a starting position.
+* I decided to provide a rudimentary CLI which works for running command strings as specified, but with "unbounded" rooms which just have a starting position.
-* Clients can run examples with more complex rooms by calling the Robot class directly, as shown in the unit tests, with their own Room implementations.
+* Clients can run examples with more complex rooms by using the Robot interface directly, as shown in the unit tests, with their own Room implementations.
 * The CLI contains only a minimum of error handling.
-For a production level CLI I would use something like Spring Boot CLI, which provides all the parsing and client feedback out of the box.
+For a production level CLI I would use something like Spring Boot CLI, which provides all the parsing and comfortable client feedback out of the box.

 #### The Room interface is messy